 UK advisers are Dr Fiona Gell (Isle of Man), Dr Charles Anderson (Atoll Research).

-Anne-Marie Kitchen-Wheeler is studying for a PhD working on the behavioural ecology of Alfred's manta (Manta alfredi) in the Maldives.
+My last PhD student, Anne-Marie Kitchen-Wheeler, successfully completed her study on the behavioural ecology of Alfred's manta (Manta alfredi) in the Maldives in 2013.

 Chair of the Restoration and Remediation Working Group (RRWG) of the GEF/World Bank Coral Reef Targeted Research & Capacity Building for Management programme 2004-2010.